voku/portable-utf8/README.md

 ## Description

-It is written in PHP (PHP 5.3+, PHP 7) and can work without "mbstring", "iconv" or any other extra encoding php-extension on your server.
+It is written in PHP (PHP 7+) and can work without "mbstring", "iconv" or any other extra encoding php-extension on your server.

 The benefit of Portable UTF-8 is that it is easy to use, easy to bundle.
 This library will also auto-detect your server environment and will use the installed php-extensions if they are available,